AlexBaranowski/bash-bushido-book/chapters/08-event-designator.md

 aaa bbb /a/b/c
 ```

-## Fast substitution in the previous command.
+## Fast substitution in the previous command
 When you make a typo or want to change an argument or any other string in the
 last invoked command, the following trick might be handy - `^old^new^` It
 replaces the `old` string with the `new`.
 You should also know that substitution by